Howl698/CF-Instacart-Analysis/README.md

 # Tools

-The following python libraries were used for this project:
+The following Python libraries were used for this project:
 * pandas - for data analysis
 * matplotlib - for visualizations
 * seaborn - for visualizations